-Tradition identifies the four kinds as follows:
+In Jewish tradition, the four kinds are identified as follows:

-- the “fruit of the beautiful tree” is an etrog or citron—a thick-skinned citrus fruit similar to a lemon,
+- The fruit of the beautiful tree is an etrog or citron, a thick-skinned citrus fruit similar to a lemon.

-- the aravah—a willow branch.
+- And, the aravah is a willow branch.

 “Save now, I pray, O Lord; O Lord, I pray, send now prosperity.
 Blessed is he who comes in the name of the Lord!”
 (Ps.
 118:25-26).